Updated: 14 Apr 2025, 10:46+02:00

 0. Initial installation and configuration steps

-If you don’t want to go through the hassle of local installation, simply launch this Binder.
+If you don’t want to go through the hassle of local installation, simply launch the notebook in Binder.
 (This service often won’t work due to resource limitations, though).

 You may then skip this Step 0 altogether.